wjdavis90/Omics_lab_server/tutorials/2021_Bio_Info_Bootcamp/ReadMe.md

 ```
 4. Download the data from the Google Dive folder and place in the appropriate Data subfolder on your local machine
 ***DO NOT SHARE THE LINK OR THE DATA WITH ANYONE!*** It is data that we are currently working with on the Philornis project.
+5. Review the documentation found in this folder and the appropriate subfolders.

 ## Schedule